Acesse o conteúdo

 • CONCENTRATION AREA

-The Master’s Program in Dentistry at Tuiuti University of Paraná offers two areas of concentration:
+The Master’s Program in Dentistry at Tuiuti University of Paraná offers three areas of concentration:

 • RESEARCH AREAS